All Episodes

 And if Americans can, then the Russians can.

-So, even if they ran into trouble, they would know that if they kept at it, they could succeed.
+So even if they ran into trouble, they would know that if they kept that, they could succeed.

-So, some of the new areas of technology, part of its competition, nothing like capitalism and all that stuff, just look at computers over the last five years, look at the size of hard disks and computation, it's truly incredible, it builds on itself, but a lot of the key steps May have been achieved because somebody was trying for something new and sort of thinking, hey, gee, how could we do that?
+But a lot of the key steps may have been achieved because somebody was trying for something new and sort of thinking, hey, gee, how could we do that?

-For example, there were wind tunnel tests of things the shape of a disc shortly after Roswell.
+For example, there were wind tunnel tests of things the shape of a disk shortly after Roswell.

-Somebody saying, hey, gee, I wonder if these things are interesting from a lift to drag viewpoint, all that sort of stuff.
+Somebody saying, hey, gee, I wonder if these things are interesting from a list to drag viewpoint, all that sort of stuff.

-So I think that On the one hand, just from an abstract sense, there's no question we're moving more rapidly than we can handle.
+So I think that on the one hand, just from an absolute and abstract sense, there's no question we're moving more rapidly than we can handle.

 Now, let me ask the broader question.